JuliaEditorSupport/deoplete-julia/README.md

  - [Deoplete](https://github.com/Shougo/deoplete.nvim) - the completion engine that this is a plugin for
  - [Julia](https://github.com/JuliaLang/julia) -- the julia programming language
     - v0.5 is the only version strongly supported,
-	- I will endeavor to keep it working for 0.6.
+	- support for 0.6+ will not be coming.
+(For 0.6 I plan to move to something based on (LanguageServer.jl)[https://github.com/JuliaEditorSupport/LanguageServer.jl] -- stay tuned)
     - This is not compatible with 0.4
 	- Because this interacts with the AST and reflection on a tightish level it is dependent on julia's internal representations.
-    	- Future versions may display marginally less information, but be more stable, by depending only on the docstrings (/internal help), and on the result of `methods`
+    	- It may have been better to display marginally less information, but be more stable, by depending only on the docstrings (/internal help), and on the result of `methods`

 ### Suggested